akulubala/responsive-social-buttons/README.md

 <!-- Buttons end here -->
 ```

-- Only copy the `<ul>` with `<li>`s of the buttons you want (index.html has examples of all available types).
+>- Only copy the `<ul>` with `<li>`s of the buttons you want (index.html has examples of all available types).
-- Adding a class of `popup` to the anchor tag for each share button will make the share dialog open in a popup, rather than a new window.
+>- Adding a class of `popup` to the anchor tag for each share button will make the share dialog open in a popup, rather than a new window.
 (Good for Facebook, Twitter, Google Plus, etc.)
-- ul with class `fixed-size` will not follow responsive
+>- ul with class `fixed-size` will make a fixed size button, check examples
+>- icons folder have all social share buttons you can use
-- Each sharing URL requires various parameters that allow you to pass through messaging in the sharing dialog.
+>- Each sharing URL requires various parameters that allow you to pass through messaging in the sharing dialog.
-- Alternatively, all share metadata and links can be configured [using Javascript](#javascript)
+>- Alternatively, all share metadata and links can be configured [using Javascript](#javascript)
+>- you can  use webpack to modulize js and css. source files are under resource folder.

 ```html